mountetna/monoetna/mountetna.github.io/vulcan.md

 ### Workflows

+Workflows integrate calculation and user interactions to produce files, plots, tables and other kinds of outputs.
+Workflows can be very simple, such as selecting some data and using it to create a visualization, or they can be very complex, like a complete, user-guided single-cell sequencing analysis.

 A Vulcan workflow is defined in the Common Workflow Language (CWL, https://www.commonwl.org/user_guide) and runs steps which run Python code or mediate user interactions.
 Users may interact with workflows in the Vulcan UI,